Affordable sustainable hotels in Miami with verified eco credentials

 How do I get around Miami without a car when staying at these hotels?

-The two citizenM properties have the best car-free access. citizenM World Center sits 4 minutes on foot from the Overtown/Arena Metrorail station, which connects to Brickell, Coconut Grove, and Miami International Airport. citizenM South Beach is one block from the Miami Beach Trolley on Lincoln Road, which runs a free loop through South Beach.
+The two citizenM properties have the best car-free access. citizenM World Center is 4 minutes on foot from the Overtown/Arena Metrorail station, which connects to Brickell, Coconut Grove, and Miami International Airport. citizenM South Beach is one block from the Miami Beach Trolley on Lincoln Road, which runs a free loop through South Beach.
 Novotel Brickell is a 10-minute walk from Brickell Metrorail station.
 Arlo Wynwood is the least transit-connected of the four, with the nearest Metrobus stop about 12 minutes on foot.

 Why are so few Miami hotels on this list?